 Hello beautiful Minakami!
 I’m back!
 I visited this place with my friend last year – right there and then I fell in love with its beauty.
 You can check out my post about it.
 That post might convince you to love it as well haha.
-Anyway, this is not a prototype bath house that we usually see in a manga with full of people.
+Anyway, this is not a prototype bath house that we usually see in a manga full of people.
 In here you can find peace of mind.
-In here you can get close to nature.
+Here you can get close to nature.
 I’m just not sure if it got busy during winter though.
 Just like last year, there weren’t a lot of people when we got there.
 This was also the best choice for the cultural experience.

-In a span of one year, there’s a couple of things I noticed that have changed in Takaragawa.
+In the span of one year, there’s a couple of things I noticed that have changed in Takaragawa.
 First thing is the way they serve the food. the food served in a traditional Japanese style last year.
 But now, they have a buffet.
 I liked the style before, however, in their buffet style, you can stuff your mouth with a lot of options.
-The second thing is they are not asking now whether you want Japanese or western to serve you, cos it’s already buffet.
+The second thing is they are not asking now whether you want Japanese or western to serve you, cos it’s already a buffet.
 You Joan >.<

 The romantic atmosphere entices you to bring your boyfriend on your next visit.
 So I did.
 Ticked that to my bucket list.
 At night, we watched “Your Name”.
 He seemed to have liked it.
 YAY!
-I can finally throw my worries of him not liking it.
+I can finally throw out my worries of him not liking it.
 We had the best day of our lives.